Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 It's possible to simulate the same flow programmatically — by authenticating on the user's behalf and then passing cookies to the `/youtubei/v1/player` endpoint — but it's a very cumbersome and error-prone process.
 Luckily, there is a way to bypass this restriction altogether.

 Interestingly enough, there appears to be one obscure YouTube client that lets you access age-gated videos completely unauthenticated, and that's the [embedded player used for Smart TV browsers](https://github.com/TeamNewPipe/NewPipe/issues/8102#issuecomment-1081085801).
-This means that if we impersonate this client in our request, we will get a working stream manifest for such videos, without worrying about cookies or user credentials.
-To do that, updated the initial request body as follows:
+This means that if we impersonate this client in our request, we can get working stream manifests for age-restricted videos, without worrying about cookies or user credentials.
+To do that, update the initial request body as follows:

 ```json
 // POST https://www.youtube.com/youtubei/v1/player?key=AIzaSyA8eiZmM1FaDVjRy-df2KTyQ_vz_yYM39w